LoloPopoPy/IDQuant/doc/index.rst

 Welcome to IDQuant's documentation!
 ===================================

-**IDQuant (Isotopic Distribution Quantification) is a software that calculates sample concentrations of metabolites from C12 and C13 Mass Spectrometry Integrated Data**
+**IDQuant (Isotopic Dilution Quantification) is a software that calculates sample concentrations of metabolites from C12 and C13 Mass Spectrometry Integrated Data**

 It uses linear and quadratic regression equations to predict concentrations using calibration data